 In this article, I will explain how to calculate and interpret the weighted average cost of capital (WACC), and will walk through a step-by-step example for a real publicly-traded company in the U.S. stock market.
 The WACC is a calculation of a firm's "cost of capital," which in relation to investors and analysts is the weighted average of a firm's cost of debt and cost of equity.
 The WACC is also commonly used as the discount rate to determine the present value of a company's future cash flows.

 Although the WACC has its limitations as the discount rate and is not very useful to the average investor, it's still a widely-accepted figure in finance that can determine the merit of an investment.
-At the very least, by calculating the WACC, investors can gain a better understanding on how a particular company is financed and its volatility relative to the market (aka S&P 500 Index).
+At the very least, by calculating the WACC, investors can gain a better understanding on how a particular company is financed and its volatility relative to the market (aka S&P 500).
 Ultimately, this can be valuable for investors looking to preserve and grow their wealth.

 As mentioned, the weighted average cost of capital (WACC) is a method of calculating the cost of capital for a company.
 In other words, investors can calculate the WACC to determine the overall expected return for both equity owners (shareholders) and to debtholders (bondholders).